 What are the local safety guidelines for COVID-19?

 Spend time researching your travel destination’s COVID-19 safety guidelines.
 You may learn that some areas have stronger guidelines than you’re used to.
 While these requirements should make things safer for everyone, you’ll want to know so you’re appropriately prepared for your trip.

 How will COVID-19 affect your planned activities?

-If you’re planning on visiting certain attractions or landmarks, it’s a good idea to check to see how they are managing things during COVID-19.
+If you’re planning on visiting certain attractions or landmarks, it’s a good idea to check to see how they’re managing things during COVID-19.
 Do they require masks?
 Are they limiting capacity?
 Do they require advanced tickets?
 Are they even open?
-For instance, if the reason you’re going to Rome is to see the Colosseum, you can postpone your trip if tickets aren’t available.

 Knowing the answers to these questions can help you determine the safety of activities while avoiding disappointment.

 Even if you try hard to stay healthy and safe while traveling, it’s still possible for you to get COVID-19 (or another illness).
 Before you leave for your trip, find out what medical care is available in or near your travel destination, including clinic locations and pharmacies.

 If you get COVID-19 while traveling, you’ll likely need to extend your stay to align with isolation guidelines.
 So you also may want to set aside some extra money in case this happens.
 Depending on your situation, travel insurance or medical evacuation insurance may make sense.
 But before making any decisions, talk to your insurance provider about options.

 What do you need to pack to reduce your risk of getting sick while traveling?

 There are certain items to add to your packing list that can keep you safer and give you peace of mind during your travels.
 Some key items include: